amckinley/element43/docs_src/installation.rst

 * ``python-dev``
 * ``python-pip``

 The actual names of the packages may vary in you distribution.
 You should be able to use this list with on Debian-based distros like Ubuntu.
-There are tons of tutorials on the net how to configure the individual components so this won't be covered in this article - just google around if you are not sure.
+There are tons of tutorials on the net explaining how to configure the individual components so this won't be covered in this article - just google around if you are not sure.

 Setting up element43
 --------------------